Central Asian FlywayDigital Hub

 This 2005 tracking project tagged two Bar-headed Geese (Anser indicus) in Nepal’s Chitwan National Park (Narayani River) to document migration routes between wintering and breeding areas.

-A small selection of the many migratory bird species that depend on the flyway for their survival.
+A selection of the many migratory bird species that depend on the flyway for their survival.

 Bar-headed Goose